Remains pulled from Susquehanna River in Clinton County

 The question in Clinton County is: is it Alex Mardis?
 Newswatch 16 was in the Avis area in October of last year when Mardis disappeared.

-His girlfriend told police, she believes Mardis went fishing on the Susquehanna River.
+His girlfriend told police that she believes Mardis went fishing on the Susquehanna River.

 According to PennLive, a friend of Alex Mardis said police notified the family they believe Mardis was found in the river, and the coroner is working to make a positive identification.